oanda/apidocs/v1/rates.md

 marginRate
 : The margin requirement for the instrument.
 A 3% margin rate will be represented as 0.03.

+halted
+: The current trading status of the instrument.
+True if trading is halted, false if trading is active.
+This field represents the same information returned by the 'status' field in the [/v1/prices](#get-current-prices) endpoint.

 If the __fields__ parameter was not specified in the request, the default instrument fields returned are __instrument__, __displayName__, __pip__, __maxTradeUnits__.